 Planning road repair and widening projects need more care as at any time, the traffic needs to be kept running.
 Some of the lanes are blocked while traffic is re-directed to other lanes.
 The project needs to be divided into different phases.

 The orange section is under construction, where no traffic is allowed; violet and green show traffic moving in both directions.
 For each state, a separate plan is done for the construction work.

 The complete plan shows the work for phase 2, where multiple crews are doing the same work in different locations to minimize the impact on traffic flow.
 In the final phase, the plan shows the paving crews moving from left to right.

 TILOS as overall planning system

-In the following sample TILOS is used to generate the master program for a new highway project in combination with other planning systems.
+In the following sample TILOS road construction software is used to generate the master program for a new highway project in combination with other planning systems.
 The linear part of the project, such as clearing, earth movement and road surfacing, are planned using TILOS directly.